wp-slimstat/wp-slimstat/readme.txt

 * [Update] Vitaly has sent us the latest version of the Russian localization.
 Way to go!
 * [Fix] Implemented a more robust fix for the issue with download_url throwing an undefined function error (this is supposed to be part of [WP Core](https://codex.wordpress.org/Function_Reference/download_url)!)
 * [Fix] When dragging boxes around, the placeholder was not being displayed in the right place.

-= 3.9.9 =
-* [Fix] Some users get an error where download_url is undefined.
-This is a WordPress core function, so we're really not sure why that is happening to those few users.
-We included a fix that makes sure the function exists before calling it.

-= 3.9.8.2 =
-* [Note] Browscap.org just released a new version of their database, but it looks like [it has some issues](https://groups.google.com/forum/#!topic/browscap/x0onOyHz-D0).
-We'll wait for a more stable release and then update our optimized version of their db.
-* [Fix] Some users are reporting problems related to the compressed (gzipped) version of the MaxMind GeoLite DB introduced in version 3.9.8.1.
-We updated our code to unzip the database before the tracker uses it.
-Please note: if your install is working as expected, you can skip this update.

-= 3.9.8.1 =
-* [Note] After further discussing with the repo moderators the incompatibility issue regarding the license under which MaxMind GeoLite is released, we were able to implement a much easier way to enable the geolocation functionality in Slimstat.
-There's no need to download a separate plugin anymore!
-Just go to Slimstat > Settings > Maintenance tab, and click on Install GeoLite DB.
-Of course, you can always deactivate this feature by clicking on the corresponding button under the Maintenance tab.
-* [Note] If you had downloaded and installed our Get Country add-on, you can now *uninstall* it from your server.
-We apologize for any inconvenience this might have caused.
-* [New] A warning message is now displayed on the reports screens to remind you to install the GeoLite database.
-You can hide this message by enabling the corresponding option under Slimstat > Settings > Reports tab > Miscellaneous section.
-* [Update] Some of the Settings screens have been cleaned up and reorganized
-* [Update] Cleaned up the interface for better readability
-* [Update] Removed banner from our partner ManageWP

-= 3.9.8 =
-* [New] A few new options under Slimstat > Settings > General tab > WordPress Integration section, allow you to have more control over the information displayed in the Posts admin screen (thank you, Brad).

-= 3.9.7 =
-* [Note] The uninstall routine now deletes the archive table (wp_slim_stats_archive) along with all the other tables (thank you, KalleL)
-* [New] Some users who are using our "track external sites" feature, were getting an error saying that no 'Access-Control-Allow-Origin' header was present on the requested resource.
-We've added a new option under Settings > Advanced that allows you to specify what domains to allow.
-Please refer to [this page](http://www.w3.org/TR/cors/#security) for more information about the security implications of allowing an external domain to submit AJAX requests to your server.
-* [New] Added debugging information (most recent tracker error code) under Slimstat > Settings > Maintenance tab > Debugging.
-This information is useful to troubleshoot issues with the tracker.
-Please include it when sending a support request.
-* [Fix] The option to delete pageviews based on given filters (Settings > Maintenance > Data Maintenance) was not working as expected (thank you, [kentahayashi](https://wordpress.org/support/topic/cant-delete-pageviews-on-version-396))
-* [Fix] The uninstall script was not deleting all the tables as expected (thank you, [KalleL](https://wordpress.org/support/topic/unable-to-uninstall-wp-slimstat-from-db))
-* [Fix] We've implemented [Marc-Alexandre's new recommendations](http://blog.sucuri.net/2015/02/security-advisory-wp-slimstat-3-9-5-and-lower.html) to further tighten up our SQL queries.
-* [Fix] The new encryption key was affecting the way external sites could be tracked.
-You can now track non-WP sites again: please make sure to copy and paste the new tracking code (Settings > Advanced) right before your closing BODY tag at the end of your pages.

-= 3.9.6 =
-* [Note] The security of our users' data is our top priority, and for this reason we tightened our SQL queries and made our encryption key harder to guess.
-If you are using a caching plugin, please flush its cache so that the tracking code can be regenerated with the new key.
-Also, if you are using Slimstat to track external websites, please make sure to replace the tracking code with the new one available under Settings > Advanced.
-As usual, feel free to contact us if you have any questions.
-* [Note] Added un-minified js tracker to the repo, for those who would like to take a look at how things work.
-* [New] Introduced option to ignore bots when in Server-side mode.
-* [Update] Cleaned up the Settings/Filters screen by consolidating some options.
-* [Update] AmMap has been updated to version 3.13.1
-* [Update] MaxMind GeoLite IP has been updated to the latest version (2015-02-04).
-* [Fix] Patched a rare SQL injection vulnerability exploitable using a bruteforce attack on the secret key (used to encrypt the data between client and server).
-* [Fix] Increased checks on SQL code that stores data in the database (maybe_insert_row).
-* [Fix] Report filters could not be removed after being set.

-= 3.9.5 =
-* [Note] Some of our add-ons had a bug preventing them from properly checking for updates.
-Please [contact us](http://support.wp-slimstat.com) if you need to obtain the latest version of your add-ons.
-* [Update] The Save button in the settings is now always visible, so that there is no need to scroll all the way to the bottom to save your options.
-* [Update] More data layer updates introduced in wp_slimstat_db.
-Keep an eye on your custom add-ons!
-* [Fix] Pagination was not working as expected when a date range was set in the filters (thank you, [nick-v](https://wordpress.org/support/topic/paging-is-broke))

 == Special Thanks To ==